wix/Detox/README.md

 ## About

 High velocity native mobile development requires us to adopt continuous integration workflows, which means our reliance on manual QA has to drop significantly.
-Detox tests your mobile app running in a real device/simulator, interacting with it as a user would.
+Detox tests your mobile app while it's running in a real device/simulator, interacting with it just like a real user.

 The most difficult part of automated testing on mobile is the tip of the testing pyramid - E2E.
 The core problem with E2E tests is flakiness - tests are usually not deterministic.
-We believe the only way to tackle flakiness head on is by moving from blackbox testing to gray box testing and that's where Detox comes into play.
+We believe the only way to tackle flakiness head on is by moving from black box testing to gray box testing.
+That's where Detox comes into play.

 * **Cross Platform:** Write cross-platform tests in JavaScript.
-Currently supports iOS, Android will follow soon.
+Currently supports iOS, Android following soon.
-* **Runs on Simulators:** Gain confidence to ship by testing your app on a device/simulator just like a real user.
+* **Runs on Devices:** Gain confidence to ship by testing your app on a device/simulator just like a real user.
 * **Automatically Synchronized:** Stops flakiness at the core by monitoring asynchronous processes in your app.
 * **React Native Support:** Built from the ground up to support React Native projects as well as pure native ones.
 * **Made For CI:** Execute your E2E tests on CI platforms like Travis without grief.